 For development and testing to be efficient, you can automate app deployment and make it part of a continuous integration/continuous delivery (CI/CD) pipeline.
 But in order to choose the right tooling and to build a CI/CD pipeline, you must first identify how to run the app in production and which approach to deployment you want to take.

-There is no single best way to deploy a .NET app on GCP.
+There is no single best way to deploy a .NET app on Google Cloud.
 The best deployment options for you depend on the app and your requirements.
 For example, if your app requires the full .NET Framework or must run on IIS, your deployment will be based on Windows.
 On the other hand, if your app can run with the functionality supported by .NET Core, you have the option of deploying under Linux.

 There are two basic ways to conduct automated deployment of an app.
 The deployment package is either pushed to the app servers, or the app servers pull the app package from a known location.
 The following sections discuss differences between these two models.